The Pseudoforest analogue for the Strong Nine Dragon Tree Conjecture is True: Picking the counterexample

 As $G$ is a vertex minimal counterexample we can decompose $G[\bar{S'}]$ into $k+1$ pseudoforests such that one of the pseudoforests has each connected component containing at most $d$ edges.
 Additionally, as every vertex in $S'$ has outdegree at most $k$, by Hakimi's Theorem we can decompose $G[S']$ into $k$ pseudoforests $C_{1},\ldots,C_{k}$.
 Thus we only need to deal with the edges between $\bar{S}'$ and $S'$.
 Observe that if $v$ has $t$ arcs $(v,u_{1}),\ldots,(v,u_{t})$ where $u_{i} \in \bar{S'}$ for all $i \in \{1,\ldots,t\}$, then $v$ has outdegree at most $k-t$ in $G[S']$.
 Thus $v$ has outdegree zero in at least $t$ of the pseudoforests $C_{1},\ldots,C_{k}$.
 Therefore we can add the arcs $(v,u_{1}),\ldots,(v,u_{t})$ to $t$ of the pseudoforests so that the result is a pseudoforest.
 As all arcs between $S'$ and $\bar{S}'$ are oriented from $S'$ to $\bar{S}'$, we now have a decomposition of $G$ which satisfies Theorem \ref{strongpndt}.
 But this contradicts that $G$ is a counterexample to Theorem \ref{strongpndt}. \end{proof}

-Let $\mathcal{F}$ be the set of orientations of $E(G)$ which satisfy Lemma \ref{orientationlemma}.
+Let $\mathcal{F}$ be the set of orientations of $E(G)$ with $k \leq d^{+}(v) \leq k+1$ for each vertex $v \in V(G)$.
 A useful way of keeping track of our pseudoforest decomposition will be to colour the edges blue and red, where the edges coloured red will induce a pseudoforest.
-This will be the pseudoforest that we will want to bound the size of each connected component.
+This will be the pseudoforest where we will want to bound the size of each connected component.

-\begin{definition} Suppose we orient $G$ from an orientation in $\mathcal{F}$.
-Then a \textit{red-blue colouring of $G$} is a (non-proper)-colouring of the edges where for any vertex $v \in V(G)$, we colour $k$ outgoing arcs of $v$ blue, and if after this there is an uncoloured outgoing arc, colour this arc red. \end{definition}
+\begin{definition} Suppose $G$ is oriented such that $k \leq d^{+}(v) \leq k+1$ for each vertex $v \in V(G)$.
+Then a \textit{red-blue colouring of $G$} is a (non-proper)colouring of the edges where for any vertex $v \in V(G)$, we colour $k$ outgoing arcs of $v$ blue; if after this there is an uncoloured outgoing arc, colour this arc red. \end{definition}

 Note that given an orientation in $\mathcal{F}$, one can generate many different red-blue colourings.
 As a graph decomposes into $k$ pseudoforests if and only if it admits an orientation where each vertex has outdegree at most $k$, we obtain the following observation.